The Windsors

 The Windsors is a British sitcom and parody of the British royal family, the House of Windsor.
 It was first broadcast on Channel 4 in April 2016 and stars Harry Enfield, Haydn Gwynne, Hugh Skinner, Louise Ford, Richard Goulding, Tom Durant-Pritchard, Kathryn Drysdale, Morgana Robinson, Ellie White, and Celeste Dring.

 Written by the co-creators of Star Stories, Bert Tyler-Moore and George Jeffrie, The Windsors is a satirical portrayal of the British royal family.
+Following the death of Jeffrie from a heart attack in September 2020, Tyler-Moore became sole writer of the series.

-A fourth series is scheduled for 2023, including a Coronation special episode.
+A fourth series was scheduled to film in late 2023, following the broadcast of a Coronation special episode earlier in the year.
+Production was suspended in early 2024.

 Synopsis

 The Windsors tells the story of the British royal family but re-imagined as a soap opera.
 Although the stories are completely fictional, they are inspired by real events.